brophdawg11/remix-validity-state/README.md

 ## Not Yet Implemented

-Currently, this library has only supports simple `<input>` elements.
-The following items are not currently supported, but are planned:
+Currently, this library only supports simple `<input>` elements.
+The following items are not currently supported, but are planned for any formal v1.0 release:

+- [x] Error message interpolation
-- Radio Buttons
+- [ ] Radio Buttons
-- Checkboxes
+- [ ] Checkboxes
-- Select
+- [ ] Select
-- Textarea
+- [ ] Textarea
+- [ ] Form level `info.valid` object (for disabling submit etc.)

+## Feedback + Contributing

+Feedback is absolutely welcomed!
+This is a bit of a side hobby for me - as I've built plenty of forms over the years and I've never been particularly satisfied with the libraries available.
+So this is somewhat of an attempt to build my ideal validation library - and I would love ideas that could improve it.
+So please feel free to file issues, opens PRs, etc.

+Here's a few guidelines if you choose to contribute!

+* **Find a bug?**  Please file an Issue with a minimal reproduction.
+Ideally a working example in stackblitz/codesandbox/etc., but sample code can suffice in many cases as well.
+* **Fix a bug?**  You rock 🙌 - please open a PR.
+* **Have a feature idea?**  Please open feature requests as a Discussion so we can use the forum there to come up with a solid API.